hochungyan/Chitter-Challenge/README.md

 Chitter Challenge
 =================

-This project is deployed using AWS Amplify[Click here](https://main.dvrbmyef6axp3.amplifyapp.com/).
+The Frontend of the project is deployed using AWS Amplify[Click here](https://main.d9f4dzlr8u60z.amplifyapp.com/).
+The Backend of the project is deployed using Render.

 Challenge:
 -------